Current Projects

 • Semantic Search Engine on Law Domain.

 • Aim of the project is developing a search engine on specific to the law domain with the help of natural language processing techniques, text mining techniques, big data solutions and machine learning algorithms.
 Also, develop a matching algorithm specific to the field of law that works faster and with higher performance, integrate it into our search engine interface and make it available to lawyers.
+Poster

 • Q&A Systems in Law

 • Despite the rapidly increasing crime and lawsuit rates in Turkey, very few people know their own rights and laws.
 New crimes, new cases and new legislation are emerging every day.
 It is very difficult not only for citizens but also for people working in the field of law to follow all these.
 Our goal is to make laws and litigation outcomes more accessible and understandable to everyone.
 That's why we want to create a question and answer system (Q&A) that will give the most accurate answers to the questions asked by users in the field of law.
+Poster

 Previous Projects